ninthwalker/WoWCDNotifier/README.md

 2. Join WoW CD Notifier Discord and join the #get-a-token channel.
 Here you can request a unique token to use for your notifications.
 You also must stay in this server to allow the bot to be able to direct message you for notifications.
 Discord Server Invite link: [https://discord.gg/m3kG5qbtvy](https://discord.gg/m3kG5qbtvy)

-3. Download this repo to your computer:
+3. Download this Github repo to your computer:
   a.
 Click the 'Clone or Download' link on this page.
 Then select 'Download Zip'
   b.
 You may need to 'unblock' the zip file downloaded.
 This is normal behavior for Microsoft Windows to do for files downloaded from the internet. `Right click > Properties > Check 'Unblock'`
   c.
 Extract the contents of the ZIP file.
 The files you want are in the 'Client' folder.
 Make sure these files are kept in the same directory wherever you move them to.